 Lots of mountain bikers cruise through the lower trails on the weekends, but higher up the Sycamore Canyon Trail, you’ll find a peaceful wooded canyon, among a multitude of majestic old sycamores.
 The lower branches are stout and crooked, a true delight for tree climbers young and old.
 Hawks and owls roost in the upper branches, so be careful not to disturb them

 The trail follows the canyon on a gentle northern path across Point Mugu State Park.
 To hike the trail, follow the creek.
 Winter rains can cause the creek to rise, and sometimes keeping your feet dry while crossing is difficult.
-Underground water keeps much of the creek side vegetation green year-round-so this is great hike in any season.
+Underground water keeps much of the creek-side vegetation green year-round so this is great place to hike any season.

 One-half mile from the campground, you’ll spot Overlook Trail, which switchbacks to the west up a ridge and then heads north toward the native tall grass prairie in La Jolla Valley.
 Make note of this trail, because it’s an optional return route.